EventStore/documentation/docs/cloud/automation/terraform.md

 | Azure | Virtual network resource ID |

 ::: tip
-- `peer_resource_provider` - currently, this must be the same as the resource provider of the Event Store Cloud network.
+- `peer_resource_provider` - currently, this must be the same as the resource provider of the Kurrent Cloud network.
-- `peer_network_region` - currently, this must be the same as the region of the Event Store Cloud network, and specified in the format used by your cloud.
+- `peer_network_region` - currently, this must be the same as the region of the Kurrent Cloud network, and specified in the format used by your cloud.
 For example `us-west-2` for AWS, `westus2` for Azure and `us-east1` for GCP
 - `routes` - typically, this consists of one element, the address space of a subnet in your managed network.
 :::